Classification of a decade of penguin memories - Mash Viral

 The Penguins played in the first NHL Winter Classic, at Ralph Wilson Stadium in Buffalo on January 1, 2008, and performed regularly in outdoor games over the past decade.

-They played games at Heinz Field against Washington (2011) and Philadelphia (2017), as well as one at Soldier Field in Chicago (2014) and Citizens Bank Park in Philadelphia (2019).
+They played games at Heinz Field against Washington (2011) and Philadelphia (2017), as well as one at Soldier Field in Chicago (2014) and Lincoln Financial Field in Philadelphia (2019).

 However, they probably won't mind keeping a roof over their heads in the future, since they won only one of those four outdoor games.